-Ever sine Sony purchased Gaikai back in 2012 it was speculated that they were going to use the service to stream content to their PlayStation family.
-Well today Sony has finally announced their plans for the technology and has announced PlayStation Now which is a services that will stream content to the PS4, PS3, Vita (Handheld and Vita TV) as well as Sony’s Bravia TV lineup all via the wondrous cloud.
+Ever since Sony purchased Gaikai back in 2012 it was speculated that they were going to use the service to stream content to their PlayStation family.
+Well, today Sony has finally announced their plans for the technology and has announced PlayStation Now which is a service that will stream content to the PS4, PS3, Vita (Handheld and Vita TV) as well as Sony’s Bravia TV lineup all via the wondrous cloud.

 Benefits of PlayStation now include;